 These are trauma responses — not character flaws.

-When the relationship with a child breaks, the brain reacts as if something physically life‑threatening had happened.
+When the relationship with a child breaks, the brain reacts the same as if something physically life‑threatening had happened.
 Your mind keeps replaying memories, conversations, and moments because it’s trying to solve a problem.

 Trauma makes the brain loop for answers.
 In trauma, the brain changes its function, both in the immediate aftermath and in the long term.
-The amygdala takes over and sends you into a state of fight, flight, or freeze.
+The amygdala part of the brain takes over and sends you into a state of fight, flight, or freeze, or what is called Fawn.
 And your prefrontal cortex, the part responsible for reasoning, emotional regulation, and decision making, partially shuts down.

 This is why people freeze, go numb, struggle to find words, and feel like they have to fight and chase after their adult child in various ways.
 Your brain and everyone else's undergoing trauma stays on high alert, scans for danger, and tries to prevent more hurt.
 Your brain pushes you into hyper vigilance over your adult child, looking at their social media constantly, replaying every conversation you ever had with them, scrutinizing everything you did or did not do as a parent.